jeroennoten/Laravel-AdminLTE/README.md

 ### 5.3 The `adminlte:update` Command

-This command is only a shortcut for `adminlte:install --force --only=assets`.
+This command is only a shortcut for `php artisan adminlte:install --force --only=assets`.

 > Note this command will only update the AdminLTE assets located on the `public/vendor` folder.
 It will not update any other package resources, refers to section [Updating](#3-updating) to check how to make a complete update.